Man on a Ledge: Plot

 Joey and Angie enter the hotel and hand the bag containing the diamond to the hotel concierge.
 The concierge pockets the diamond while placing the bag onto the rack.
 Englander calls Marcus, one of the corrupt cops who helped him frame Nick, and has him capture Joey and Angie as they reach the street.
 Nick attempts to escape through the hotel, pursued by a tactical team.
 The concierge aids him by handing him a disguise containing the diamond.
 Marcus chases Nick to the roof, where he has Mercer arrested for obstruction to clear the roof.
 Englander brings Joey and Angie, threatening to kill Joey unless Nick gives him the diamond.
 Nick turns it over, and Englander leaves.
 Mercer escapes custody in an elevator and rushes back to the roof.
 Marcus demands Nick jump off the roof.
 Ackerman arrives, shoots Marcus, and is shot in return.
-Ackerman apologizes to Nick and says he did not know Englander would frame him.
-Marcus' bulletproof vest saves him.
-As he prepares to kill Nick, Mercer arrives and shoots him.
-Englander mocks Nick as he leaves the area.
-Nick jumps from the roof onto an airbag set up earlier by the police and catches up to Englander.
-With the assistance of a crowd member, Nick evades capture and pulls the diamond from Englander's jacket, publicly proving his innocence.
+Ackerman apologizes to Nick and claims he did not know Englander would frame him.
+Marcus' bulletproof vest saves him, but as he prepares to kill Nick, Mercer arrives and shoots him.
+Nick jumps from the roof onto an airbag set up earlier by the police, catches up to Englander, and pulls the diamond from Englander's jacket, publicly proving his innocence; Englander is then arrested for insurance fraud.

 Nick is cleared of all charges and released from custody.
 He meets Joey, Angie, and Mercer at a bar owned by Nick's father, Frank Cassidy, who had faked his death and pretended to be the hotel concierge.
 Mercer asks Nick to "explain everything" to her as Joey proposes to Angie with a diamond ring, presumably stolen from Englander's vault.
 She accepts, and they all celebrate together.

 Cast

-In addition, William Sadler portrays the hotel valet, revealed at the end to be the Cassidy boys' father.